Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • tweezers and other improvised means.

-If a plug is found in the ear, treatment should be carried out strictly on the recommendation of a doctor.
-Picking in the ear canal with foreign objects, you can only aggravate the situation.
+If a plug is found in the ear, treatment should be carried out strictly according to the doctor’s recommendation.
+Poking around in the ear canal with foreign objects can only make the situation worse.

-Injuries to the skin or eardrum provoke the reproduction of fungi, viruses and bacteria, so you need to know how to soften the earwax plug in the ear so as not to harm your health.
+Injuries to the skin or eardrum provoke the proliferation of fungi, viruses and bacteria, so you need to know how to soften the wax plug in the ear so as not to harm your health.

-What to do if there is a cork in the ear, you cannot decide on your own, so you will only harm yourself.
-An examination by an otolaryngologist is mandatory - only a doctor can determine how to clean the ear from a sulfur plug without harm to the body.
+You cannot decide what to do if there is a plug in your ear, as you will only harm yourself.
+An examination by an otolaryngologist is mandatory - only a doctor can determine how to clear the ear of wax plug without harm to the body.

-It is best to carry out the removal in the clinic, but if this is not possible, then use the doctor's recommendations to fix the problem yourself.
-Contact a specialist in time and follow the rules of hygiene so as not to encounter such problems.
+It is best to carry out removal in a clinic, but if this is not possible, then use the doctor’s recommendations for eliminating the problem yourself.
+Contact specialists in a timely manner and follow hygiene rules so as not to encounter such problems.

-Sulfur plug can cause significant discomfort in the ear, and therefore removal at home is becoming an urgent issue.
-Ideally, it is necessary to prevent the formation of such accumulations of dirt or to treat it not at home, but with an otolaryngologist.
-Acting on your own, you can injure the ear and then the unpleasant symptoms will only intensify.
-However, it is not always possible to show the ears to the doctor and then you will need knowledge of how to get rid of the problem on your own.
+Earwax can cause significant discomfort in the ear, and therefore removal at home becomes an urgent issue.
+Ideally, it is necessary to prevent the formation of such accumulations of dirt or to carry out treatment not at home, but by an otolaryngologist.
+By acting on your own, you can injure your ear and then the unpleasant symptoms will only intensify.
+However, it is not always possible to show your ears to a doctor and then you will need knowledge of how to get rid of the problem on your own.

 Symptoms and causes

-First you need to find out what a cork in the ear is, what symptoms indicate its presence, and only then consider treatment at home.
-The human ear contains special sulfur glands that produce a yellow-brown secretion with a slightly oily consistency.
-Wax in the ears helps to remove impurities and protect the ear from the penetration of bacteria.
+First, you need to find out what a plug in the ear is, what symptoms indicate its presence, and only then consider treatment at home.
+Human ears contain special sulfur glands that produce a secretion that is yellow-brown in color and has a slightly oily consistency.
+Earwax removes dirt and protects the ear from bacteria.
 It covers the ear canal and flows out on its own in small portions.

-To clean the ears of accumulated sulfur, at home, an ear cotton swab is usually used.
+To clean your ears from accumulated wax, you usually use an ear cotton swab at home.

 Proper ear cleaning involves cleaning the outer part of the ear canal.
-Many people stick the wand too deep into the ear, pushing the wax deeper.
-So they independently create a problem for themselves in the form of a sulfur plug, which is not always possible to get rid of at home.
+Many people push the earwax too far into the ear, pushing the wax deeper.
+So they independently create a problem for themselves in the form of sulfur plugs, which they cannot always get rid of at home.

-Further, trying to pull out the cork, the person pushes it even further deep into the ears.
+Next, trying to pull out the plug, the person pushes it even further into the ears.
 As a result, a dense accumulation of secretions is formed, which, as the volume increases, blocks the ear canal.
-The situation can be aggravated by improper treatment of ear diseases, an excessive desire to get rid of pollution, being in a dusty environment, which provokes a violation of gland secretion.
-As we age, earwax shrinks and hardens.
+The situation can be aggravated by improper treatment of ear diseases, an excessive desire to get rid of dirt, and being in a dusty environment, which provokes a violation of the secretion of the glands.
+As you age, earwax dries out and thickens.

-The removal of the sulfuric plug should not be delayed, as it provokes symptoms such as:
+Removal of wax plugs should not be delayed, as it provokes symptoms such as:

 • itching and discomfort in the ears;